-Nattokinase is an enzyme present in nattō, a traditional Japanese food.
-It has strong blood clot-dissolving activity, and it reduces blood pressure and high cholesterol, which highlights its potential for use in the treatment of heart disease.
+Nattokinase is an enzyme present in nattō, a traditional fermented Japanese food.
+It may help dissolve blood clots, which gives it therapeutic potential in heart disease.
 Read on to learn more about the health benefits of nattokinase.

 It was discovered and extracted from nattō in 1987 when nattō was found to dissolve artificial fibrin (an insoluble protein involved in the formation of a blood clot).
-It has the highest anti-clotting (fibrinolytic) activity compared to other enzymes, making it a promising potential treatment for heart disease [R].
+It has the highest anti-clotting (fibrinolytic) activity compared to other enzymes, making it a promising avenue for research in patients with heart disease .

-Another advantage is that it can be either be consumed as a dietary supplement or orally administered [R].
+Another advantage is that it can be either be consumed as a dietary supplement or orally administered .

 Nattokinase has been extensively studied in Japan, Korea, and China.
-However, only recently has this enzyme been recognized for its powerful clot-dissolving properties in Western medicine [R].
+However, only recently has this enzyme been recognized for its powerful clot-dissolving properties in Western medicine .

 Mechanisms of Action

 Despite its name, nattokinase is not a kinase enzyme but instead belongs to the serine protease family of enzymes, which work to break down other proteins.
 The mechanisms of action studied in animals or human cells, are as follows.
-Nattokinase [R, R, R]:
+In cell studies, nattokinase [1, 5, 6]:

 - Increases urokinase levels by converting internal prourokinase to urokinase.
-More of this enzyme will lead to more plasmin in the blood, which is responsible for degrading fibrin
+Increased urokinase activity leads to increased plasmin in the blood; plasmin is responsible for degrading fibrin.

 Nattokinase inhibits the angiotensin-converting enzyme, which causes narrowing of blood vessels.
-Inhibiting this enzyme may be involved in reducing blood pressure [R].
+Inhibiting this enzyme may be involved in reducing blood pressure .

-Nattokinase has the potential to be a treatment for thrombosis (formation of a blood clot inside a blood vessel).
+Nattokinase has the potential to benefit patients with thrombosis (formation of a blood clot inside a blood vessel).

-In a study (DB-RCT) of 12 healthy adult males, a single dose of nattokinase degraded fibrin and decreased levels of coagulation factors, which are involved in blood clotting.
-Its effect lasted for a long time (over 8 hours) compared to other enzymes (tissue plasminogen activator, urokinase) [R].
+In a study of 12 healthy adult males, a single dose of nattokinase degraded fibrin and decreased levels of coagulation factors, which are involved in blood clotting.
+Its effect lasted for a long time (over 8 hours) compared to other enzymes (tissue plasminogen activator, urokinase) .